MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ActiveSyncConnectivity.md

 ```

 ### -ClientAccessServer
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ClientAccessServer parameter specifies the Client Access server computer that the device uses to synchronize.

-!!!
-Exchange Server 2016

 The ClientAccessServer parameter specifies the Exchange server to test.
-This server has the Client Access server role installed, and is responsible for accepting client connections.
+This server has the Client Access server role installed and is responsible for accepting client connections.

 You can use any value that uniquely identifies the server.
 For example: